-N. A. W. A. W. A. W. C. 45 T 0: 1 1 1 1 1 10 1 Llietony 15 St James Anglican Church and Rectory Leichhardt Street cnr Bauhinia Ave 3 History From the town's beginnings, Anglican ministers have visited Kununurra conducting services in various locations.
+15 St James Anglican Church and Rectory 2 Bauhinia Street (cnr Leichardt Street) 3 History From the town's beginnings, Anglican ministers have visited Kununurra conducting services in various locations.
 The first resident minister arrived in 1965, living in Wyndham for 9 months while the Rectory was built.
 Since then, Bush Church Aid Society contributed to the minister's stipend.
 The St James Church building was constructed through the work of the Outback Church Foundation and opened in 1990.
 A Sunday School room was added in 2008.
 Services are on Sundays for worship open to the travelling public.
 Significance St James Anglican Church and Rectory are socially and historically significant for the provision of worship and gatherings on this site since 1965 together with the rectory providing the accommodation for the Minister and family.
-The social significance of a church as a place of worship and gathering are an important part of the social fabric, even more so in a remote town such as Kununurra, for not only that new 16 St Vincent's Catholic Church Leichhardt Street cnr Konkerberry Ave & Rosewood Ave 3 Catholicism is a major religion in the Kimberley area, including amongst the Aboriginal people.
+The social significance of a church as a place of worship and gathering are an important part of the social fabric, even more so in a remote town such as Kununurra, for not only that community and districts, but also for travelling community. new 16 St Vincent's Catholic Church 7 Leichhardt Street (cnr Konkerberry Ave & Rosewood Ave) 3 History Catholicism is a major religion in the Kimberley area, including amongst the Aboriginal people.
 Before the construction of this church the nearest was in Wyndham.
 Prior to the construction of the original Catholic Church (Parish Hall) in 1962, the priest from Wyndham, Father Boes, came to Kununurra each fortnight to say Mass for the Public Works Department workers.
 St Vincent's Catholic Church was built in 1962 and served until this church replaced and the former church became the Parish Hall.
 The foundation stone was laid by the Bishop of Broome in December 1991.
 The simple form with distinctive spire is a landmark.
 Significance Churches are a very important part of the social fabric, possibly even more so in a remote, isolated town such as Kununurra.
 St Vincent's Catholic Church is historically, socially and aesthetically important in continuing the Catholic tradition in Kununurra as a place of worship, gatherings and events, a sense of place for parishioners, and a distinctive landmark in the town. new